physcodestyle/official-website/src/content/news/2018-07-16-otvety-na-vashi-voprosy.en.md

 type: 'news'
 aim: 'all'
 title: 'Answers your questions'
-'description: 'The Dean will answer your questions again this Wednesday at 15:00....'
+description: 'The Dean will answer your questions again this Wednesday at 15:00....'
-'images:
+images:
   - src: '/images/dean-meeting-02.jpg'
     alt: 'Answers your questions'
     type: 'image'